 New capabilities include:

-• ENDF/B-VII.1 nuclear data libraries CE and MG with enhanced group structures,
+• Evaluated Nuclear Data File (ENDF)/B-VII.1 libraries (for CE and MG neutronics) with enhanced group structures,

 • Neutron covariance data based on ENDF/B-VII.1 and supplemented with ORNL data,

 • Covariance data for fission product yields and decay constants,

 • Stochastic uncertainty and correlation quantification for any SCALE sequence with Sampler,